25 Things You Should Know Before Buying Rental Property

 The best way to find a property that your tenant will love is to try and get into their mindset.

-After all, an investor cannot live in their buy to let property themselves, so there’s no reason to think personally when it comes to finding a rental property.
+After all, an investor cannot live in their buy-to-let property themselves, so there’s no reason to think personally when it comes to finding a rental property.

 If you’re looking at buying homes to rent for students, think about the qualities that students want from their accommodation.